Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 Day 7 – Day in Kochi.

-Kochi, also known as Cochin, is a really interesting city in South India.
+Kochi, also known as Cochin, is a really interesting city in South India which is why I recommend it as part of your 2 week South India itinerary.
 It’s a port city full of colonial buildings, nice cafes and a small city feel, especially compared to big cities in India.

 Fort Kochi / Fort Cochin is the best area to stay in Kochi because it’s where all of the Kochi tourist attractions are.
 You can easily spend one day in Kochi and things to do in Kochi include spotting the cool street art, visiting Jew Town, St Francis Church, the Folklore Museum and seeing the sunset on a boat trip.